ka1iht/image-classifier/README.md

-# udacity-image-classifier
+# Image Classifier
-An Image Classifer that uses a pre-trained architecture to classify images
+An Image Classifer that uses a pre-trained architecture to classify images.

+Second and final project in the Udacity AI Programming with Python Nanodegree.